nolafs/renaissance-website/site/content/services/_index.md

 other_services:
   heading: Other Services
   services_other_list:
-    - text: >-
+    - text: >+
-        Helping you to when, where and how to invest your marketing budget wisely
+        Helping you to understand when, where and how to invest your marketing budget wisely

       title: Paid Media - Planning & Buying
-    - text: >-
+    - text: >
-        Need a consultancy for anything related to the games industry?
+        Need legal a consultancy for anything related to the games industry?
 We know the right people
       title: Legal Services
-    - text: >-
+    - text: >+
-        Assets creation and production are vital for the success of a product and often made difference in discoverability
+        Assets creation and production are vital for the success of a product and can often make all the difference in discoverability for your product

       title: Creative Services
     - text: >-
-        Fostering your community with information to increase engagement is a key to success and a mandatory today
+        Fostering your community with information and increasing engagement is key to success and would be considered an absolute necessity in today’s marketplace
       title: Social & Community
-    - text: >-
+    - text: >+
-        Early mock up reviews and assessment to manage expectations of the campaign from top evaluators around the world
+        Early mock reviews and assessment to manage expectations of the campaign from top evaluators around the world that do this as main job.

       title: Game Evaluation
-    - text: >-
+    - text: >
-        Show presence, preview or launch event are a no brainer to made a statement for your game.
-You brief us, we will take care of all the rest
+        Show presence, preview or launch events are a no brainer to make a statement about your game.
+Don’t know where to begin?
+Just  brief us, we will take care of all the rest
       title: Event Management & Production
-  text: >
+  text: >+
-    We are proud to offer the following services via management with curated, established and trusted partners.
+    We are proud to offer the following services via our network of trusted partners.
 ---
 From small studios to international publishers, we deliver measurable results with no jargon.